huijunchen9260/dmenufm/README.md

 3. `./` to open your file manager (determined by `dmenufm-open`)
 4. Choices with `/` are directory; choices without `/` are files.
 5. Use `dmenufm-open` to open directories / files.

+### CommandLine

+`CommandLine` to execute any command in dmenufm.

+There is a dmenu prompt asking whether this command should execute inside a terminal or not.

+### Actions

-6. `Actions` is the actions you can do.
+`Actions` is the actions you can do.
 	- `CPP` to copy the directory path.
 		- Example:
 			- current working directory is `$HOME`, if press `ESC` to leave dmenufm, then `$HOME` will be copied into `xclip`.